 PTSD in the News: Monthly Roundup

-And don’t forget to register for information on our all-new, FREE, live, monthly Self-Empowered Healing Teleseminar.
+Don’t forget to register for information on our FREE, live, monthly Self-Empowered Healing Teleseminar.
 On the second Tuesday of every month @ 9pm EST/8pm CST/6pm PST I’ll host a 45-minute call designed around some aspect of self-empowered healing.
 In addition to a presentation and discussion about the topic there will also be time for a general PTSD question and answer period.
 Join us to connect with other survivors and collaborate on strengthening your healing journey!
-The next call will be on Tuesday, April, 13th.
+The next call will be on Tuesday, May 11th.
+Our topic: Building Your Support Network.

 General PTSD Topics